 Time is such a precious commodity.
 We all get the same 24 hours in a day…and we all get to decide what to do with that 24 hours.

-I know I talk about this a lot but it’s because it’s my mission to help you live an abundant life.
-Overfilling your calendar, overcommitting yourself and your family and not having any white space in your day bogs you down and fills your backpack with unnecessary things.
+Overfilling your calendar, overcommitting yourself and your family and not having any white space in your day bogs you down and fills your emotional backpack with unnecessary things.

 I talk to so many ladies who tell me all of the things that they’re going and doing.
 They’re exhausted and barely surviving.